Si Woo Kim betting profile: Sony Open in Hawaii - PGA TOUR

 Kim's advanced stats and rankings

-- Kim posted a Strokes Gained: Off-the-Tee average of 0.655 in his past five tournaments.
+- Kim posted an average of 0.655 Strokes Gained: Off-the-Tee in his past five tournaments.

 - In terms of Strokes Gained: Approach the Green, Kim sported a 0.464 mark in his past five tournaments.

-- Kim delivered a -0.094 Strokes Gained: Putting mark in his past five tournaments.
+- Around the greens, Kim delivered a 0.200 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- Kim averaged 1.225 Strokes Gained: Total in his past five tournaments.
+- On the greens, Kim posted a -0.094 Strokes Gained: Putting average in his past five tournaments.

 All stats in this article are accurate for Kim as of the start of the Sony Open in Hawaii.